paypal/IgniteTraining/README.md

 # Ignite Training

 These materials will enable anyone familiar with the Ignite format to teach the format to others.
+If you are not familiar with the Ignite format, head over to http://ignitetalks.io to learn more.

 ## Why You Should Teach Ignite